sorry-cypress/sorry-cypress/README.md

 Listening on 1234...
 ```

-By default, the service will start on port `1234` with `in-memory` execution driver and `dummy` snapshots driver.
+By default, the service will start on port `1234` with in-memory execution driver and `dummy` snapshots driver.

-That what is running on `https://sorry-cypress.herokuapp.com` - it is a stateless execution, that parallelizes tests, but does not persist test results and does not uploads screenshots for failed tests.
+That is what running on `https://sorry-cypress.herokuapp.com` - it is a stateless execution, that just parallelizes tests, but does not persist test results and does not uploads screenshots of failed tests.

 ### Configuration